Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Atomistic fracture

 \subsection{Traction-separation process}

-The traction-separation (T-S) curve is often used to quantify brittle fracture, since it provides the surface energy, cohesive strength and governs the rigid surface separation process.
+The traction-separation (T-S) curve is often used to quantify brittle fracture, since it encodes the surface energy, the cohesive strength and the rigid surface separation process.
 We compute the T-S curve based on the ML-IAPs trained in \textit{Section \ref{chap2}.} The traction-separation profiles are calculated by taking the derivative of the energy-separation curve, which is obtained by rigidly separating a perfect crystal.
 During the calculation, a bcc iron single crystal is separated along \{100\} and \{110\} planes using an incremental step of 0.05 Å.

 Fig. \ref{fig:ts-all} shows the T-S curves predicted by ML-IAPs with $R_{\rm cut}=6.5Å$.
 DFT predicts a smooth curve with a single maximum traction (the so-called cohesive strength).
-All ML-IAPs are able to predict a distinct maximum normal stress, yet, all T-S curves show multiple artificial local minima after reaching the cohesive strength, especially at the end of separation.
+All ML-IAPs (including MTP, NNP and PACE-L, see \textit{Supplementary Materials S5.1.1}) are able to predict a distinct maximum normal stress, yet, all T-S curves show multiple artificial local minima after reaching the cohesive strength, especially at the end of the separation process.
 Among all potentials, GAP-DB-I and PACE-FS yield the closest predictions compared to DFT.
-The GAP-DB-I predicted T-S curve is smoother than that according to GAP-DB-II since DB-I includes the surface separation process (the solid circle DFT data in Fig. \ref{fig:ts-all}).
-Moreover, the area under the curve is calculated, which equals to the twice of the surface energy (see \textit{Supplementary Material S11}).
+The GAP-DB-I predicted T-S curve is smoother than GAP-DB-II since DB-I includes the surface separation process (the solid circle DFT data in Fig. \ref{fig:ts-all}).
+In all cases, the area under the curve is calculated and is equal to twice the surface energy, as expected (see \textit{Supplementary Materials S5.1.2}).